cjrace/gss-chart-colours/colour_palette_guidance.md

 While we have suggested a standard palette to follow here, there may be reasons for diverging from this.
 The key factors to consider when building a custom palette for charts are:

-- Does it work in black and white
-- Contrast ratios of at least 3:1 with the white background (graphical components)
+- Contrast ratios of at least 3:1 with the white background (graphical components) - lots of tools, suggest webaim?
+- Does it work in black and white - don't know how to test this best?
-- Colour blindness compatibility between colours
+- Colour blindness compatibility between colours - best tested using the adobe thing?
 <!-- Cam Race: any more? -->

+## Tools for assessing accessibility of colour palettes

 <!-- Cam Race: What tools do we want to point analysts to to easily test the above with? https://color.adobe.com/create/color-accessibility can cover contrast and colour blindness when the site is working.
 There's also a couple of R packages for contrast ratio, we could look to pick those up and expand on them? -->

 ## Other things to consider

 - Using colours to connect information  (Style.ONS advice) – This can get more complicated if a team wants to use one colour for adults, one for children, one for men, one for women throughout a publication.
-May lead to people wanting to use tints of the same colour.
+May lead to people wanting to use tints of the same colour. <!-- Move away from suggesting this and try to keep it simple? -->
 - Departments have their own colour schemes and may be attached to departmental branding.
 <!-- Cam Race: I think both of the above should be handled by a little bit of guidance around making custom palettes, and pointing to tools to help analysts in doing this, have started a section above -->
 - The guidance on ONS seems to suggest it is OK to use line charts with lots of lines, which maybe wouldn’t be considered best practice now?